bones-codes/the_colonel/README.md

 _Note: server, channel and nickname should be set in [irc/col_bot](../master/irc/col_bot#L36-L39) prior to installation._

 1. `git clone https://github.com/cara-bones/colonel.git`
+2. `cd /colonel`
+3. Create a python virtual environment and activate it.
+3. `pip install requirements`
-2. From /colonel run the `./install` command.
+4. Run the `./install` command.
 3. To remove, run `./uninstall` from /colonel.

 **Requirements:**